-- 1. Only conspicuous characters required to identify the animal are to be noted.
-Along with it, the systematic positions of the animal mentioned (up to Class) and a short note on its habits and habitat are to be noted. - 2.
-It is wise to study the coloured photographs of the whole animal and/or its parts mentioned above for the study, as available from internet sources along with the preserved specimens (if, they are already in the museum).
-New collection/purchase of animals or their body parts, especially for those which are protected by conservation laws are to be avoided.
-Dissections of animals other than common pests are discouraged.
+- 1. Only conspicuous characters required to identify the organism to be noted.
+Along with it, the systematic positions of the organism are to be mentioned (up to Class), and brief overview of the habit and habitat of each organism to be noted. - 2.
+It is wise to study the coloured photographs of the whole organisms or its parts suggested for the study as available from internet sources along with the preserved specimens, if are there, and otherwise.
+Dissections of animals other thanthose that are commonly reared and culturedor common pests are discouraged.